-Jailed Malaysia politician 'to get royal pardon'
+Jailed Malaysia politician 'to get pardon'

 He has indicated he will hand power to Anwar within a few years.

-At a news conference on Friday - a day after his historic election win - Mr Mahathir said the king "has indicated he is willing to pardon Datuk Sri Anwar immediately", using a formal term of address.
+At a news conference on Friday - a day after his historic election win - Mr Mahathir said the king "has indicated he is willing to pardon Datuk Seri Anwar immediately", using an honorific title.

 "It is going to be a full pardon which of course means that he should not only be pardoned, he should be released immediately when he is pardoned.
 After that he will be free to participate fully in politics."